mbaze/bzpack/README.md

 * `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `ffffffff` relative to the current output position.
 * `E1`, `1` – Copy the next `E1` bytes to the output.

 The compression algorithm will fail in the unlikely case of a literal exceeding the length of 255.
-Overall, E1R1 appears to be a slight improvement over E1X1 if there's structured data such as sprites or unrolled loops.
+Overall, E1R appears to be a slight improvement over E1X if there's structured data such as sprites or unrolled loops.

 Supported options:

 * Offset increment (1..256 instead of 1..255).
 * End of stream marker.

-**Note:** The support for this format is currently still in development.
+**Note:** The support for this format is still highly experimental.
+Output produced from the parser cannot be considered close to optimal.

 ### UE2